athielenhaus/ETL-Pipeline-for-Data-Analysis/README.md

 - ML Model creation to determine feature importance: an ML model could be created to predict article engagement (views, clicks, shares, etc.) based on the indicated criteria.
 This could involve:
   - creating a regression model and calculating adjusted r2, to determine the amount of variance which can be explained by the features
   - conducting a feature importance analysis, utilizing for example permutation feature importance and partial dependence plots, to determine the features that have the most significant impact
+- DAG Optimization:
-- DAG Optimization: in case it is decided to run the pipeline for an extended time period (for example longer than 2 months) it could be worthwhile to integrate automatic data article completeness checks in the Airflow DAG
+  - in case it is decided to run the DAG for an extended time period (for example longer than 2 months), it could be worthwhile to integrate automatic data article completeness checks
+  - it could be worthwhile to integrate external event sensors to detect successful completion of upstream DAGs.